Emanuele-20/Leap-Years/README.md

 > leap_year?(1500) => false
 ```

+## Extension Options
+- Write a program that takes a start year and an end year and returns an array of all the leap years between.

+- Write a program that when given a year, will return the closest leap year (this could be before or after the given year)

 ### Input / Output Scheme
 |  Input  |  Output  |
 | :--:    |   :--:   |